Writing Clearly and Simply

 - A good time was had by all.

 - The result of building a highway through the farmland was increased profit-seeking by some property owners and the eventual loss of land adjacent to the highway to developers' commercial and residential construction projects.

 - The guests ate the food at the party.

-- Building a highway through the farmland caused some property owners to seek profits by selling their land to contractors who eventually constructed commercial and residential projects on the land adjacent to the highway.
+- Building a highway through farmland led some property owners to seek profits by selling land to developers, who built commercial and residential projects next to the highway.

-Writers often use the verb "to be" (is, are, was, were) when more active verbs may be more appropriate.
-Over-use of the verb "to be" often forces writers to use the passive voice more than necessary.
-The verb "to be" suggests passivity because it connects two entities that are essentially equal.
+Writers often use forms of the verb "to be" (such as "is", "are", "was", or "were") where active verbs would be stronger.
+Over-use of "to be" tends to trigger passive voice by connecting two entities that are essentially equal.
 The phrase "A is B" essentially means "A equals B." The relationship between A and B is static.
-In contrast, other verbs—such as "to improve," "to clarify," "to modify," or "to destroy"—imply more of a dynamic relationship between A and B.
+In contrast, other verbs—such as "to improve," "to clarify," "to modify," or "to destroy"—imply a dynamic relationship between A and B.

-One way to improve your writing is to use strong verbs.
+One way to strengthen your writing is to use forceful verbs.

 (A = B)